Rylan-046/zFit/README.md

 Individuals who are looking to get fit or maintain fitness.

 • What is the purpose of the software?
-To track an indivduals overall fitness via metrics collected from disparate devices, applications, and diet ex: Fitbit, Apple Watch, weight scale.
+To track an individuals overall fitness via metrics collected from disparate devices, applications, and diet ex: Fitbit, Apple Watch, weight scale.

 • Where and when will the software be used?
-This software is intended to be used during the day after eating and fitness activitys.
+This software is intended to be used during the day after eating and fitness activities.
 The software can be used from home.
 (Eventually a mobile app/web interface)

 • How does the software work?
 It tracks metrics based on food consumption and fitness activities to determine overall health based on calories consumed and burnt.